Domenic Vincent Barrasso died peacefully on October 9th, 2019 in Needham MA, surrounded by the family that loved him. He was 89 years old.

 In lieu of flowers donations can be sent in Dom's memory to Paralyzed Veterans of America https://www.pva.org/

-To send flowers to Domenic's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Domenic Vincent Barrasso, please visit our floral store.